marcos-diazg/BIMM143_SP23/schedule.md

 ---
 <a name="6"></a>
-## 6: R functions and R packages from CRAN and BioConductor
+## 6: Why, when and how of writing your own R functions

 **Topics:**
 The why, when and how of writing your own R functions with worked examples.
 Further extending functionality and utility with R packages.
 Obtaining R packages from CRAN and Bioconductor.
 Working with Bio3D for molecular data.
 Managing genome-scale data with Bioconductor.